ckamm/solana-accountsdb-connector/README.md

   The Solana AccountsDB plugin.
 It opens a gRPC server (see `proto/`) and broadcasts account and slot updates to all clients that connect.

-- `connector-lib/`
+- `lib/`

   The connector abstractions that the connector service is built from.

-  Projects may want to build their own connector service to decode account data before sending it into target systems.
+  Projects may want to use it to build their own connector service and decode their specific account data before sending it into target systems.

+- `connector-raw/`

+  A connector binary built on lib/ that stores raw binary account data in PostgreSQL.

+- `connector-mango/`

+  A connector binary built on lib/ that decodes Mango account types before storing them in PostgeSQL.

 Design and Reliability